NickvisionApps/libnick/docs/app.md

 ### Methods
 - ```cpp
-  InterProcessCommunicator()
+  InterProcessCommunicator(const std::string& id)
   ```
     - Constructs an InterProcessCommunicator.
+    - Accepts: The id of the ipc, id. id should be the same value for all instances of ipc that must talk to each other.
-    - Note: If this is the first IPC instance for all processes of this AppInfo::id, this instance will become an IPC server.
+    - Note: If this is the first IPC instance for all processes of id, this instance will become an IPC server.
     - Note: If this is not the first IPC instance, this instance will become an IPC client.
     - Throws: `std::runtime_error` if the client or server IPC cannot be created.
 - ```cpp